 Travel which does not involve an overnight stay or expenses in excess of $300 are considered “Day Trips”.
-Such travel events do not require a Request For Travel Form or the approval of a Vice President/Provost.
-The Expense Voucher may be approved and signed by the Department Chair or Director.
+Such travel events do not require a Request For Travel Authorization Form or the approval of a Vice President/Dean.
+The Expense Voucher may be approved and signed by the Supervisor/Dept. Chair/Director.
 All other requirements of this policy remain in force for Day Trips.

 The term “Transportation” shall encompass all necessary official travel on airlines, railroads, buses, taxicabs, rental cars, etc. When planning a trip, employees are expected to choose the least expensive mode of transportation whenever reasonably possible.